yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 [**declarative**](https://en.wikipedia.org/wiki/Declarative_programming).
 A good manager declares what needs to be done, never telling me how I must achieve it.

-By the way, there is &mdash; surprisingly &mdash; a lot in common between management and object-oriented programming :) Good object-oriented programming is [also declarative]({% pst 2015/feb/2015-02-20-utility-classes-vs-functional-programming %}), not imperative.
+By the way, there is&mdash;surprisingly&mdash;a lot in common between management and object-oriented programming :) Good object-oriented programming is [also declarative]({% pst 2015/feb/2015-02-20-utility-classes-vs-functional-programming %}), not imperative.

 Thus, this "micro" prefix is not really about the size of the tasks a manager keeps under control.
-It is about what a manager wants to see inside them &mdash;
-a black box or a glass box under a **microscope**.
+It is about what a manager wants to see inside them&mdash;a black box or a glass box under a **microscope**.

 {% quote A good manager pays extreme attention to defining quality standards for my work %}